fission/docs.fission.io/docs/content/en/docs/usage/function/container-functions.md

 Hello Kubernetes!
 ```

-We have added `spec.podspec` which can run container.
+We have added `spec.podspec` in Function Spec which captures container function details.
 Know more about options for running container with Functions,

 ```sh
 kubectl explain functions.spec.podspec
 ```

-You can generate function spec with Fission CLI.
+You can also generate function spec with Fission CLI.

 ```sh
 $ fission spec init